jonasahlsson/Flash-Messenger/Readme.md

 A flash message module developed for use with Anax-MVC.

-* Point your browser to flash-quicktest.php for a first look.

-* For further example uses.
-Copy webroot/flash-test.php and webroot/css/flash.css into Anax-MVC.
+* Install and copy webroot/flash-test.php into Anax-MVC/webroot and open i browser to get started.

 Install
 -------
 ###Using composer###
 To your composer.json add
 >